Apoorva-Sinhaa/CNN_Image_Classifier/README.md

 ---

-## Purpose
+## Notes

-This project focuses on learning CNN behavior on a more challenging dataset rather than optimizing for maximum accuracy.
+This project focuses on learning image classification using CNNs rather than optimizing for high accuracy or production use.